10 Common Leadership Styles That You Should Know About

 This style of leadership is especially effective in organizations where creativity and innovation are needed.
 Transformational leaders are skilled at motivating and enthusing employees and producing a stimulating work environment.

-While often visionary, transformational leaders need support from detailed-oriented managers to make sure practical goals are achieved and that strides are made towards bigger strategic outcomes.
+While often visionary, transformational leadership only functions well when it has the support from detailed-oriented managers to make sure practical goals are achieved and that strides are made towards bigger strategic outcomes.

-This style has some overlap with transformational leadership, but relies directly upon the presence and ability of an individual leader to transform the values, beliefs, and aspirations of an organization through the strength of their personality and ability to charm.
+This style has a degree of overlap with transformational leadership, but rather than depending upon the group vision, it relies directly upon the presence and ability of an individual leader to transform the values, beliefs, and aspirations of an organization through the strength of their personality and ability to charm.

 Transactional leadership focuses on group organization by establishing clear roles and responsibilities and rewards workers who achieve the tasks and targets set for them.
 The essence of this approach is to motivate workers through incentives.